catgoose/nvim-colorizer.lua/README.md

 `lua/colorizer/data/tailwind_colors.lua`) or by requesting `textDocument/documentColor` from the LSP.

-When using `tailwind="normal"`, only standard color names are parsed.
-However, custom colors defined in `tailwind.config.{js,ts}` can be included using the `tailwind_opts.update_names` configuration option.
-This updates the highlight color mapping for color names discovered by the LSP.
+When using `tailwind="normal"`, only standard color names/values are parsed.

+Using the `tailwind_opts.update_names` configuration option, the `tailwind_names` color mapping will be updated with results from Tailwind LSP, including custom colors defined in `tailwind.config.{js,ts}`.

 This can be useful if you are highlighting `cmp_menu` filetype.